EndPointCorp/end-point-blog/2020/10/16/the-pragmatic-programmer-20th-anniversary-edition.html.md

 I am glad that Dave and Andy updated their book.
 Their updates make sense and make the book more relevant to present-day readers.

-Relatedly, it would be good to also see an update of the book *Practices of an Agile Developer* by Venkat Subramaniam and Andy.
+Relatedly, it would be good to also see an update of the also excellent book *Practices of an Agile Developer* by Venkat Subramaniam and Andy.
 That is coming up on 15 years old itself.
 Perhaps some of its topics have been incorporated in the new edition of *The Pragmatic Programmer*, but as I review the table of contents, it looks like it is still mostly additive.
 I have cited its important maxim “Different Makes a Difference” so often that I thought it was from *The Pragmatic Programmer* instead!

 I’ll close with this good observation and advice from Andy in their Changelog podcast interview: